 2. Play with the Sand

-You don’t need to build a sand castle to have a great time with sand – but it is a preferred favorite amongst many children.
+You don’t need to build a sand castle to have a great time with sand.
 If you’ve left your buckets at home, try writing in the sand and making imprints with your feet and hands.
-If nothing else, these will make some great page turning pictures for a scrapbook that you can make together upon your return home.
+These will make some great page turning pictures for a scrapbook that you can make together upon your return home.

 3. Catch some Fish

-So long as fishing is permitted in the area that you’re visiting, remember that you don’t have to have a professional rod and years of practice to enjoy some of the local marine wildlife.
+You don’t have to have a professional rod and years of practice to enjoy some of the local marine wildlife.
 If you can find a little rock pool and some nets, you can encourage your youngsters to capture small fish and crabs, then let them go back into their natural environment.
 Don’t ever leave them sitting in a bucket in the sun after you’re done, though.
+Remember to make sure fishing is permitted in the area that you’re visiting.

 4. Design Your Own Scavenger Hunt

-If you want some cheap souvenirs to bring home with you, try creating a scavenger hunt for the entire family, by asking them to look for simple things you’d find on the beach, like colored rocks, shells, seaweed, and more.
+If you want some cheap souvenirs to bring home with you, try creating a scavenger hunt for the entire family.
+Walk on the beach looking for a simple things you could find on the beach, like colored rocks, shells, seaweed, and more.
 You can make the entire collection into a collage later for another family activity.

 5. Explore a Nearby Cave

-Finally, try going for a walk together as a group and looking for nearby caves or coves that you can explore away from the most popular part of the beach.
-Not only does exploring these places feel more special, because they’re generally less crowded, but they’ll give you a great opportunity to take some fantastic pictures and make some long-lasting memories with the kids.
+Finally, try going for a walk together as a group and looking for nearby caves or coves.
+Not only does exploring these places feel more special, because they’re generally less crowded,but they’ll give you a great opportunity to take some fantastic pictures and make some long-lasting memories with the kids.
 Just make sure that you watch out for incoming tides and off-limits areas.